This is an account based on one aspect of my life. The theme employed encompasses those events that are religious or spiritual in nature.

 In my role as Chaplain’s Yeoman, I learned to set-up and assist with Catholic mass.
-I also was involved in working with the Jewish personnel, the Mormon personnel and the Black Muslim personnel on board.
+I also was involved in working with the Jewish, the Mormon and the Black Muslim personnel on board.
 I assisted them in scheduling their services and finding locations for their services when necessary.
 I also helped with obtaining any supplies that were needed.
 In fact, we maintained a locker of supplies specifically provided by the Navy for Jewish religious observances and services.
 In the course of carrying out these duties, I became familiar with the diversity of religious practice on board the ship.

 After being separated from the U.S. Navy at the end of my two years, I returned to Decatur, GA.
 During the initial months back in Decatur, I did not do much of anything but relax.
 We lived in an apartment next to an old cemetery.
 One day I sat quietly, for an extended period of time, just gazing out the window at the cemetery, which because of all of the trees and landscaping was pleasant to the eye.
 I suppose one might say I was in a meditative or contemplative state.
-Suddenly, I found myself in what I can only describe as a profound state of disembodied awareness in which all contact with the physical world was lost.
+Suddenly, I found myself in what I can only describe as a profound state of disembodied awareness in which all sensory contact with the physical world was lost.
 I have written a poem – The Void – that attempts to capture the sense of this experience.
 It is on my website.
 The only other description of a similar experience I’ve come across is in The Biology of Transcendence (p.
 11 ).
 This is the second experience in my life that I would now describe as noetic in nature.

 About a year or so later, I was walking in the yard of a small apartment complex where we lived and that was owned by my brother-in-law.
 It was a cold winter day and no one was outside so it was quiet and I was very much alone.
-As I walked about immersed in the solitude, I was suddenly seized by an intuitive realization.
+As I walked about immersed in the solitude, I was suddenly flooded with an intuitive realization.
 What I came to know in that moment was that reality as we know it is a social construct.
 Just as several years earlier I had realized that the ego or self is a fictional narrative that we spin for ourselves so too is social reality.
 In short, these were parallel intuitions but one was on a personal level and the other was on a societal level.
 This I would classify as my third noetic experience.
 I attempted to describe the event with a poem.
 The poem is titled “Outlaw” and can be found on my website.